 It’s not as hard as you might think.
-By following a few simple rules and organization tips you can get rid of that clutter and create a clean and inviting RV.
+By following a few simple rules and RV organization tips, you can get rid of that clutter and create a clean and inviting home-on-wheels.

-Even in a small space, it can be easy to accumulate an excess amount of stuff.
+Even in a small space, it can be easy to accumulate an excessive amount of stuff.

 There are souvenirs to collect, extra blankets for that trip into the mountains, and at least one spare water hose.
 You know, just in case.
 Every time you take another trip you add more stuff, and before you know it the RV is jammed full and bursting at the seams.

 Which is why it’s important to regularly take stock of what you have shoved into the back corners and hidden under the bed.

 As full-time RVers, we are constantly in the process of purging.
 We take stock, evaluate, and eliminate on a regular basis.
 If something hasn’t been used in a while (or ever), it’s got to go.
 We donate items to local shops or give them away to our campground neighbors.

 If you are a weekend camper, use the end of a trip as the opportunity to take inventory of what you keep in your RV.
 Empty out all drawers and cupboards and decide what is essential and what should stay home the next time around.

 The simplest way to keep your RV organized and clutter-free is by designating a specific home for everything.
 Don’t just find homes for big items.
 If you really want a clutter-free RV, make sure that everything from the can opener to the dog’s water bowl has a spot of its very own.

 A great way to reduce clutter and keep the accumulation of extra stuff under control is by employing the one in, one out rule.
 This rule couldn’t be simpler.